Last updated: 19/07/2026

 Because the iGlowly Assistant does not store personal data or conversation transcripts, iGlowly may not be able to identify or link requests to specific individuals using the Assistant.

-The system prevents PHI handling through:
+The system minimises PHI exposure through:

 For further information, see iglowly.com/assistant/trust/zero-phi.